Klap-in/Klap-in.github.io/index.md

 permalink: /
 ---

+TEMPORARY DOCUMENTATION
+Will be MOVED to https://mpdf.github.io/ if mPDF version 7.0 is final!

 mPDF is a PHP library which generates PDF files from UTF-8 encoded HTML.

 It is based on <a href="http://www.fpdf.org/">FPDF</a> and <a href="http://html2fpdf.sourceforge.net/">HTML2FPDF</a>